-This policy applies to all activities on the St. Paul and Minneapolis campuses, as well as University activities that are scheduled in the greater Twin Cities metropolitan area.
+This policy applies to all activities on campus, as well as University activities that are scheduled in the greater Twin Cities metropolitan area.

 The safety, security and wellbeing of our students, faculty, staff and visitors is of paramount importance to the University.
 The specific circumstances of both residential and non-residential community members will be considered in our decision making.

 When it is determined that adverse weather conditions compromise the safety, security and wellbeing of our campus community, the University will cancel classes and events held by the University in the greater Twin Cities metropolitan area.
 During such closures, on-campus activities will be reduced or suspended as outlined below.
 It is the intent of this policy to discourage unnecessary travel to campus by faculty, staff, community members, and non-residential students during adverse weather conditions.
 It is the responsibility of each vice president and dean to work with their department and program managers to ensure that essential services to support our residential population and University operations are defined and supported.

 During times of inclement weather, it is the responsibility of the vice president of public safety, security, and facilities to provide ongoing weather condition reports to the provost and CFO for their consideration.
 The registrar will be consulted regarding affected classes.
 The decision to close the campus will be made as soon as is practicable, but no later than 6 a.m. the day of the closure.

 The following data will be considered when making a decision to close the campus:

 - Temperature: wind chill below -35 degrees Fahrenheit or air temperature below -25 degrees Fahrenheit

 - Snow, ice, and wind: substantial accumulation of snow, blowing snow or icy conditions that make traveling dangerous

 - Public school system, ACTC, and MPCC closures